-My name is Steve Kearley, and I’m an Executive Patient Advocate at 180 Medical.
+My name is Steve, and I’m a Patient Advocate at 180 Medical.
 I’ve been living with my spinal cord injury for over 30 years.
 As a quadriplegic, I know firsthand that people new to their injury can face many new challenges.
 One challenge I’ve learned to tackle is putting on my clothes without help.
-Over the years, I’ve figured out some helpful techniques for putting on clothes and shoes.
+Over the years, I’ve learned some helpful techniques for putting on clothes and shoes.

 While every individual and their level of injury is different, I’ve created a general rundown of tips that may help!
-Let’s go over a few of my hacks for getting dressed after a spinal cord injury.
+Let’s review a few of my hacks for getting dressed after a spinal cord injury.

 Hack 1: Practice and Exercise to Make Getting Dressed with a Spinal Cord Injury Easier